-The beam conditioning section for I22, just upstream of the sample, has grown organically since first designed.
-This I22 BCO upgrade Project planned to improve the performance and usability of the experimental hutch beamline components to deliver quality, versatile beam to the sample area has now started.
-The upgrade will move I22's microfocus capability from a drop-in endstation to a permanently installed solution that can be driven in and out of the beam dramatically reducing swap-over time between these two modes of operation (days to minutes).
+The beam conditioning section for I22, just upstream of the sample, had grown organically since first designed.
+The I22 BCO upgrade Project, planned to improve the performance and usability of the experimental hutch beamline components, to deliver quality, versatile beam to the sample area is now complete.
+The upgrade moved I22's microfocus capability from a drop-in endstation to a permanently installed solution that can be driven in and out of the beam dramatically reducing swap-over time between these two modes of operation (days to minutes) and improving data quality.

-We have identified a number of additional or improved components that will enhance the capability of this section of the beamline.
+We have included a number of additional or improved components that will enhance the capability of this section of the beamline.

 This project, to sequentially repolish the two bimorph mirrors of I22 while keeping the beamline operational with Diamond’s spare bimorph mirror, is now complete.